Bench hook

 Illustration showing how the workpiece and bench hook are held, ready for sawing.

 To protect the workbench while sawing the fence doesn't span the full width of the bench hook.

-A bench hook is a workbench appliance used in woodworking to hold a workpiece in place while crosscutting with a hand saw.
-A bench hook is a simple method used to improve accuracy and safety.
+A bench hook is a workbench appliance used to secure wood for many tasks in woodworking.
+It can be used to hold a workpiece in place while crosscutting with a hand saw.
+It can also be used to hold stock for carving, planing or other tasks.
+A bench hook can hold stock and keep it from moving during modifications, improving accuracy and safety.

 Construction

 Bench hooks are simple in construction and though they can be purchased, they are typically made by the woodworker from offcuts and scraps of timber or sheet goods (such as plywood).
 The most common type of bench hook is made from three pieces of wood joined together: